dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 1. Creating new entities that will be inserted into the database.
 2. Re-attaching disconnected entities that were previously queried by a _different_ DbContext instance.

-The first of these will be needed by most applications, and is primary handled by the <xref:Microsoft.EntityFrameworkCore.DbContext.Add%2A?displayProperty=nameWithType> methods.
+The first of these will be needed by most applications, and is primarily handled by the <xref:Microsoft.EntityFrameworkCore.DbContext.Add%2A?displayProperty=nameWithType> methods.

 The second is only needed by applications that change entities or their relationships **_while the entities are not being tracked_**.
 For example, a web application may send entities to the web client where the user makes changes and sends the entities back.
 These entities are referred to as "disconnected" since they were originally queried from a DbContext, but were then disconnected from that context when sent to the client.